aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/product-overview/_index.md

 Aspose.Tasks offers a wide arrange of features for creating, reading, manipulating and saving project files:

 - Read, change and write Microsoft Project® documents.
-- Read MPP projects (native MS Project format and Microsoft Office 365 Project Online format) and XML project formats.
-MS Project 2003, 2007, 2010, 2013 and 2016 MPP formats are supported
+- Read MPP projects (native Microsoft Project format and Microsoft Office 365 Project Online format) and XML project formats.
+Microsoft Project 2003, 2007, 2010, 2013 and 2016 MPP formats are supported
 - Create, update and write projects in an XML project format.
-MS Project 2003, 2007, 2010, 2013 and 2016 are supported.
+Microsoft Project 2003, 2007, 2010, 2013 and 2016 are supported.
 - Read MPP project files, update their summary information and write them in original MPP format.
 - Read MPP project files and convert them to XML format using Aspose.Tasks for Java (the XML can be manipulated by implementing a custom XML parser).
 - Change main project settings like schedule type, start and finish dates.